NoaBar/noabar.github.io/index.md

 Quidditch
 =========
-Somethimes apps are just for fun.
+Sometimes apps are just for fun.
 In this app my goal was to learn how to build fluid animations using a _ConstraintLayout_.

 [Click here for more images](QuidditchGallery)